garnav/OCindle/README.md

 OVERVIEW:
 We present to you, OCindle, the e-reader for OCaml.
-OCindle uses a non-GUI interface that works purely on the terminal.
+OCindle uses a GUI interface that works on the terminal.
 OCindle is what you want when you need a break from those long 3110 assignments.

 KEY FEATURES: